jwaliszko/ExpressiveAnnotations/README.md

 public string PassportNumber { get; set; }
 ```

  This construction says that passport number is required, if go abroad option is selected.
-Because construction is simple, let's move forward with this matter at once.
+Because construction is simple, let's move forward.
 Another usage version of presented attribute:

  ```
 [RequiredIf(
         DependentProperty = "ContactDetails.Email",
         TargetValue = "*",
-        ErrorMessage = "You have to authorize us to send an email under provided address in case of any problem.")] public bool AgreeToContact { get; set; }
+        ErrorMessage = "You have to authorize us to make contact.")] public bool AgreeToContact { get; set; }
 ```